drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

 scholar:
   style: physical-review-d
 ```
-...in order to the citation style you see here.
+...in order to render the citation style you see below (as well as the use of numbered brackets above for the citation markers).